18F/joining-18f/pages/who-we-are-hiring.md

 **Product Lead**

-18F Product Lead is responsible for managing the development, delivery, and continuous improvement of products while establishing and managing our relationship with our partners (clients).
+18F product leads are responsible for managing the development, delivery, and continuous improvement of products while establishing and managing our relationship with our partners (clients).

 **Software Developer (Front-End, Back-End, Full-Stack)**